ucb-art/bag3_readthedocs/docs/source/dependencies.rst

     * httpd24-curl
     * httpd24-libcurl
     * devtoolset-8 (compilers)
-    * rh-git29 (git with nice visual colors; newer git versions don't track symlinks)
+    * rh-git218 (git with nice visual colors; newer git versions don't track symlinks)

+Note: rh-git29 is not longer available, so update to rh-git218.

+Note, these packages are available in the SCL repository, which must be installed: yum install centos-release-scl-rh centos-release-scl

+# On CentOS, install package centos-release-scl available in CentOS repository:
+$ sudo yum install centos-release-scl

+# On RHEL, enable RHSCL repository for you system:
+$ sudo yum-config-manager --enable rhel-server-rhscl-7-rpms

 #.
 Copy the ``environment.yml`` from this `link`_ in the documentation repo, and update the
    ``prefix`` in the last line to your desired location.
 Then build a miniconda3